-Generally, under the various indentures each of the note issuers and their respective restricted subsidiaries are permitted to pay dividends on or repurchase equity interests, or make other specified restricted payments, only if the applicable issuer can incur \$1.00 of new debt under the applicable leverage ratio test after giving effect to the transaction and if no default exists or would exist as a consequence of such incurrence.
-If those conditions are met, restricted payments may be made in a total amount of up to the following amounts for the applicable issuer as indicated below:

-- · CCO Holdings: the sum of 100% of CCO Holdings' Consolidated EBITDA, as defined, minus 1.3 times its Consolidated Interest Expense, as defined, plus 100% of new cash and appraised non-cash equity proceeds received by CCO Holdings and not allocated to certain investments, cumulatively from October 1, 2003, plus \$100 million; and - · Charter Operating: the sum of 100% of Charter Operating's Consolidated EBITDA, as defined, minus 1.3 times its Consolidated Interest Expense, as defined, plus 100% of new cash and appraised non-cash equity proceeds received by Charter Operating and not allocated to certain investments, cumulatively from April 1, 2004, plus \$100 million.
+Generally, under the various indentures Charter Operating is permitted to pay dividends on or repurchase equity interests or make other specified restricted payments, only if Charter Operating can incur \$1.00 of new debt under the applicable leverage ratio test after giving effect to the transaction and if no default exists or would exist as a consequence of such incurrence.
+If those conditions are met, restricted payments may be made in a total amount of up to the sum of 100% of Charter Operating's Consolidated EBITDA, as defined, minus 1.3 times its Consolidated Interest Expense, as defined, plus 100% of new cash and appraised non-cash equity proceeds received by Charter Operating and not allocated to certain investments, cumulatively from April 1, 2004, plus \$100 million.

-In addition, each of the note issuers may make distributions or restricted payments, so long as no default exists or would be caused by transactions among other distributions or restricted payments:
+In addition, Charter Operating may make distributions or restricted payments, so long as no default exists or would be caused by transactions among other distributions or restricted payments:

-- · to repurchase management equity interests in amounts not to exceed \$10 million per fiscal year; - · regardless of the existence of any default, to pay pass-through tax liabilities in respect of ownership of equity interests in the applicable issuer or its restricted subsidiaries; or - to make other specified restricted payments including merger fees up to 1.25% of the transaction value, repurchases using concurrent new issuances, and certain dividends on existing subsidiary preferred equity interests.
+- to repurchase management equity interests in amounts not to exceed \$10 million per fiscal year; - regardless of the existence of any default, to pay pass-through tax liabilities in respect of ownership of equity interests in Charter Operating; or to make other specified restricted payments including merger fees up to 1.25% of the transaction value, repurchases using concurrent new issuances, and certain dividends on existing subsidiary preferred equity interests.

-Each of CCO Holdings and Charter Operating and their respective restricted subsidiaries may make distributions or restricted payments: (i) so long as certain defaults do not exist and even if the applicable leverage test referred to above is not met, to enable certain of its parents to pay interest on certain of their indebtedness or (ii) so long as the applicable issuer could incur \$1.00 of indebtedness under the applicable leverage ratio test referred to above, to enable certain of its parents to purchase, redeem or refinance certain indebtedness.
+Charter Operating and its respective restricted subsidiaries may make distributions or restricted payments: (i) so long as certain defaults do not exist and even if the leverage test referred to above is not met, to enable certain of its parents to pay interest on certain of their indebtedness or (ii) so long as Charter Operating could incur \$1.00 of indebtedness under the leverage ratio test referred to above, to enable certain of its parents to purchase, redeem or refinance certain indebtedness.